DAXGRID/dax-charts/dax/route-network-search-indexer/README.md

-# Route node search indexer
+# Route network search indexer

-Route node search indexer consumes messages from Kafka in the OPEN-FTTH solution on topic `domain.route-network` and inserts the ones with `Naming.Name` set into Typesense.
+Route network search indexer consumes messages from Kafka in the OPEN-FTTH solution on topic `domain.route-network` and inserts the ones with `Naming.Name` set into Typesense.
 If there is any updates to an already inserted feature it will be either, updated or deleted.

 ## Install upgrade